Ann Widdecombe: Personal life

-She has never married nor had any children.
-In November 2007 on BBC Radio 4 she described how a journalist once produced a profile on her with the assumption that she had had at least "one sexual relationship", to which Widdecombe replied: "Be careful, that's the way you get sued".
-When interviewer Jenni Murray asked if she had ever had a sexual relationship, Widdecombe laughed "it's nobody else's business".
+She neither married nor had any children.
+In November 2007 on BBC Radio 4, she recalled how a journalist had once produced a profile assuming she had had at least "one sexual relationship", to which she replied: "Be careful, that's the way you get sued."
+When interviewer Jenni Murray asked if she had ever had a sexual relationship, Widdecombe laughed and said, "It's nobody else's business."

-A 2001 report in The Guardian said that she had had a three-year romance while studying at the University of Oxford; Widdecombe confirmed this in January 2018 on the UK reality TV show Big Brother, explaining that she had ended the romance in order to prioritise her career.
+A 2001 report in The Guardian stated that she had a three-year romance while studying at the University of Oxford.
+Widdecombe confirmed this in January 2018 on the Channel 5 reality TV show Celebrity Big Brother, explaining that she had ended the romance to prioritise her career.

-Widdecombe has a fondness for cats and many other animals such as foxes; a section of her website, the Widdyweb, is about the pet cats she has lived with.
-Widdecombe adopted two goats at the Buttercups Goat Sanctuary in Boughton Monchelsea near Maidstone.
-In an interview, Widdecombe talked about her appreciation of music, despite describing herself as "pretty well tone-deaf".
+Widdecombe had a fondness for cats and other animals, including foxes; part of her website, the Widdyweb, was devoted to the pet cats and goats she had lived with.
+She adopted two goats at the Buttercups Goat Sanctuary in Boughton Monchelsea, near Maidstone.
+In an interview, she spoke of her appreciation of music, despite describing herself as "pretty well tone-deaf".

-Outside politics she writes novels, and a weekly column for the Daily Express.

-In January 2011 Widdecombe was President of the North of England Education Conference in Blackpool, and gave a speech there supporting selective education and opposing the ban on new grammar schools being built.
+Widdecombe wrote novels and a weekly column for the Daily Express.
+In January 2011, Widdecombe was president of the North of England Education Conference in Blackpool, where she gave a speech supporting selective education and opposing the ban on building new grammar schools.
 She also became a patron of The Grace Charity for M.E.

-In April 2012 Widdecombe said that she was writing her autobiography, which she described as "rude about all and sundry, but an amount of truth is always necessary".
-Her autobiography Strictly Ann: The Autobiography, was published in 2013, and was variously described as "forthright", "candid", even "rude".

-Widdecombe is a patron of the charity Safe Haven for Donkeys in the Holy Land (SHADH) and in 2014 visited the SHADH Donkey Sanctuary in the West Bank.
+In April 2012, Widdecombe said that she was writing her autobiography, which she described as "rude about all and sundry, but an amount of truth is always necessary."
+Her autobiography Strictly Ann: The Autobiography, was published in 2013 and was variously described as "forthright", "candid", and "rude".
+Widdecombe was a patron of the charity Safe Haven for Donkeys in the Holy Land (SHADH) and in 2014 visited the SHADH Donkey Sanctuary in the West Bank.

+Death

+Widdecombe was found dead in her home in Haytor Vale, on the edge of Dartmoor, Devon, at about 11:40 am on 9 July 2026, and was pronounced dead at 12:20 pm.
+Police said they believed she was attacked at approximately 12:30 pm on 8 July.
+She had been scheduled to appear via Zoom on the Channel 5 programme Matt Allwright at 1 pm on 8 July, last contacting a researcher for the programme at 12:19 pm.
+She failed to join the Zoom call and did not respond to attempts at contact from the production team, who then alerted her agent.
+Her gardener, due at the property on 9 July, was asked by her agent to conduct a welfare check.
+He found her dead, lying face down on the kitchen floor with a serious head injury.
+Her death was made public on the morning of 10 July.
+On 21 July, a provisional cause of death was given as blunt force injury.
+Widdecombe's funeral took place at Buckfast Abbey on 12 August.
+A public memorial is planned for later in 2026.